Case Study

 Team

-Cross-functional team assembled from Marketing, Sales, Operations, Account Representatives, and Engineering
+Cross-functional team spanning Marketing, Sales, Operations, Account Representatives, and Engineering.

 Constraints